Sooke Gathering Place

 Governance and Operations

-Who will own, manage and operate Sooke Gathering Place?
+Who will manage and operate Sooke Gathering Place?

-Sooke Gathering Place will be owned, managed, and operated by the Sooke Region Communities Health Network (SRCHN), a non-profit organization focused on improving health, wellness, and community connection in the Sooke region.
+Sooke Gathering Place will be managed, and operated by the Sooke Region Communities Health Network (SRCHN), a charitable organization focused on improving health, wellness, and community connection in the Sooke region.

 The day-to-day operations will be supported through a collaborative model that includes staff, committees, and volunteers.
 This approach is designed to keep the facility community-driven and responsive, while ensuring it is professionally managed and sustainable over the long term.